 A historical atlas of New York City described the turfs of gangs in the early 1900s — Post "Gangs of New York", but pre-Prohibition.
 One of the gangs was named "The Pansy Gang".

 There is a still-active gang in Chicago called the Gaylords.

-In a similar vein, University of Hawaii's sports teams used to all be called The Rainbows, which couldn't have helped their win/loss record at all.
+University of Hawaii's sports teams used to all be called The Rainbows, which couldn't have helped their win/loss record at all.
 After all, nobody wants to get their asses whipped by a team named "The Rainbows."
 It was partly because of this that men's teams were eventually allowed to choose their own nicknames.

-Let's not forget the 1880's Missouri vigilante group "The Bald Knobbers".
+The 1880's Missouri vigilante group "The Bald Knobbers".

 In an attempt to cut down on gang activity, the Fullerton, California city council changed the name of a neighborhood from "Bakerstreet" to "Iris Court".
 As for whether it worked or not?
 This was about 10 years ago, and overall gang activity in the city is down.
 Hard to say if that particular street name change had any effect.